PDP-5: Applicability

 all of which described the same PDP-5 used by the United States Coast Guard.

-The principal designer of the PDP-5 was the young engineer Edson de Castro who went on later to found Data General.
+The architecture of the PDP-5 was specified by Alan Kotok and Gordon Bell; the principal logic designer was the young engineer Edson de Castro who went on later to found Data General.

 Hardware

 By contrast with the 4-cabinet PDP-1, the minimum configuration of the PDP-5 was a single 19-inch cabinet with "150 printed circuit board modules holding over 900 transistors."
+The circuit boards used were System Modules.
 Additional cabinets were required to house many peripheral devices.

 The minimum configuration weighed about 540 lb.

 The machine was offered with from 1,024 to 32,768 12-bit words of core memory.
 Addressing more than 4,096 words of memory required the addition of a Type 154 Memory Extension Control unit (in modern terms, a memory management unit); this allowed adding additional Type 155 4,096 word core memory modules.

 Instruction set

 Of the 12 bits in each word, exactly 3 were used for instruction op-codes.

 The PDP-5's instruction set was later expanded in its successor, the PDP-8.
 The biggest change was that, in the PDP-5, the program counter was stored in memory location zero, while on PDP-8 computers, it was a register inside the CPU.
 Another significant change was that microcoded instructions on the PDP-5 could not combine incrementing and clearing the accumulator, while these could be combined on the PDP-8.
 This allowed loading of many small constants in a single instruction on the PDP-8.
 The PDP-5 was one of the first computer series with more than 1,000 built.